research

 Teaching Associate Professor

-Dept. of Mechanical and Aerospace Engr., WVU
+Dept. of Mechanical, Materials and Aerospace Engr., WVU

 Graduate Research Assistant